offlinesec/offlinesec-client/README.md

 pip3 install --upgrade offlinesec_client
 ```

-### Check what version is installed rith now on your laptop
+### Check what version is installed right now on your laptop
 ```sh
 pip3 show offlinesec_client
 ```